aconstlink/twitch_irc_bot/README.md

 ![By Bot](https://github.com/aconstlink/twitch_irc_bot/blob/main/images/as_bot.jpg)
 The image shows me using the build-in ```!echo``` command which just echos back to the person posted using the bots' user name!

-## Futhermore

-The bot can be used in any other channel using the account authorized the bots' scopes.
-If the account used for the bot becomes a moderator it can do anything a moderator can do.

 ## More Complex Use Cases

 This project also contains a visual example.
 The program just executes more commands.
 You can spawn triangles or circles like so: